 “It really sucks to be surprised by your period,” Dr. Lee told The Verge.
 “It’s nice to know that it could happen, in the same way that it is knowing you might have a fever and headache.”

-A study published in January in the journal of Reproductive BioMedicine Online found that 28-percent of patients with confirmed coronavirus cases had changes to their menstrual cycle, 19-percent with prolonged periods and 25-percent with changes in the volume of their flows.
+A study published in January 2021 in the journal of Reproductive BioMedicine Online found that 28% of patients with confirmed coronavirus cases experienced changes to their menstrual cycle, 19% with prolonged periods and 25% with changes in the volume of their flows.

 After getting a shot, your body is assigned a pretty big task: produce antibodies and build a protective wall against possible future COVID infection.
 “Vaccines make the immune system work harder, which will have an effect on menstruation,” says Dr. Sandra El Hajj, a global health policy expert and member of the American Preventative Health Organization.